MiscellaneousStuff/miscellaneousstuff.github.io/_posts/2023-12-14-tlol-part-7-dataset-transformation.markdown

 ### Method

 Since the last post, the replay downloading method described in [part 6](https://miscellaneousstuff.github.io/project/2021/11/19/tlol-part-6-dataset-generation.html) has now been integrated into a python library called [`tlol-py`](https://github.com/MiscellaneousStuff/tlol-py) which allows for much more easily downloading datasets according to a specific criteria (across multiple regions).
-This is done by first installing the library by doing:
+The replay downloading script within [`tlol-py`](https://github.com/MiscellaneousStuff/tlol-py) does two things:
+1. Returns the list of players on the ranked ladder for a specific region between the `start_page` and `end_page`.
+2. Returns a combined list of game ids for each player on the ladder who played the specified champion on the specified patch.

+[`tlol-py`](https://github.com/MiscellaneousStuff/tlol-py) can be installed by doing the following:

 ```bash
 git clone https://github.com/MiscellaneousStuff/tlol-py.git